makarcz/proptermmk/ReadMe.txt

 Its functions include:

 * Sending and receiving characters over RS232 port in an interactive way.
-* Reading contents of text file from SD card and sending them to RS232 port.
+* Reading contents of text or binary file from SD card and sending them to RS232 port.
 * Sending memory read command in format 'r <start_addr_hex>-<end_addr_hex>' to a device connected to RS232 port and then receiving response from it and saving it in file on SD card.
 This feature is specific to MKHBC-8-Rx